Red Hat OpenShift Enterprise Administration II: Operating a Production Kubernetes Cluster (DO 280)

 Course Outline:

-- Learn the components of Red Hat OpenShift Container Platform and how they interact.
+Describe the architecture of the Red Hat OpenShift Container Platform (RHOCP).

-- Manage the OpenShift cluster using the web console.
+Manage a Red Hat OpenShift cluster using the web console.